 If you have substantial debt, juggling several monthly payments and seeing all the interest add up can become overwhelming.
-While it doesn’t erase what you owe, debt consolidation can make repaying your debts more manageable by eliminating multiple balances, leaving you with a single payment and possibly a better interest rate.
+Debt consolidation can make repaying these debts more manageable leaving you with a single payment and possibly a better interest rate.

-Consolidating debt means combining multiple debt balances into a single loan or line of credit.
-Some of the most popular methods to consolidate debt include debt consolidation loans, balance transfer credit cards and home equity lines of credit or loans.
+Debt consolidation is the process of paying off multiple balances using a single loan or line of credit.
+Some of the most popular ways of consolidating debt include debt consolidation loans, balance transfer credit cards and home equity loans or lines of credit.

 Whichever one you use, they all involve the simplicity of one monthly debt payment and a single interest rate.
-Borrowers often seek debt consolidation when they want to simplify their bill payments, pay off the debt faster, get a lower monthly payment or stop paying a high interest rate.
+Borrowers often seek debt consolidation when they want to simplify their bill payments, pay off the debt faster and get a lower monthly payment or interest rate.

 How does debt consolidation work